Golden Globe noms led by ''Banshees,'' ''Everything Everywhere'' | Entertainment

 Golden Globe noms led by ''Banshees,'' ''Everything Everywhere''

+On the TV side, the ABC public school comedy “Abbott Elementary” led with five nominations, including best series, musical or comedy, and nods for its stars Quinta Brunson, Janelle James and Tyler James Williams.
+“The Crown,” “Dahmer — Monster: The Jeffrey Dahmer Story,” “Only Murders in the Building,'' “Pam & Tommy” and “White Lotus” all came away with four nominations.
-The Globes will be telecast Jan.
-10, with stand-up comedian Jerrod Carmichael hosting.

-The Globes are trying to mount a comeback this year.
-A Los Angeles Times investigation in early 2021 found that the group then had no Black members, a revelation compounded by other allegations of ethical improprieties.
+The show, which will be telecast Jan.
+10 and hosted by stand-up comedian Jerrod Carmichael, is trying to mount a comeback.
+A Los Angeles Times investigation in early 2021 found that the HFPA then had no Black members, a revelation compounded by other allegations of ethical improprieties.
 Many stars and studios said they would boycott the show.
 Tom Cruise returned his three Globes.

+Whether Cruise, overlooked in the lead actor category, chooses to attend this year will be much discussed ahead of the ceremony.
+His “Top Gun: Maverick,” the year's biggest box-office smash, is nominated for two awards: best film, drama, and best song.
+Producer Jerry Bruckheimer was among the first to cheer the film's nominations with a statement of thanks on Monday.

+“Top Gun: Maverick” wasn't the only blockbuster welcomed by the Globes.
+James Cameron's upcoming “Avatar: The Way of Water” scored nods for both best film, drama, and best director for Cameron.
+“Black Panther: Wakanda Forever'' snagged two nominations, for Angela Bassett's supporting performance and Rihanna's “Lift Me Up.”
+Arguably no film got a bigger boost than Damien Chazelle's silent-film-era epic “Babylon.”
+The film doesn't open in theatres until later this month, but came away with five nominations, including nods for Margot Robbie, Brad Pitt and Diego Calva.

+While enthusiastic statements and social-media reactions often ensue, few nominees publicly celebrated in the first hours after nominations.
+Social accounts for many of the films, though, did promote their Globe nods.

-NBC last year cancelled the telecast that would have taken place this past January.
+NBC last year cancelled the telecast for this past January.
 Instead, the Golden Globes were quietly held in a Beverly Hilton ballroom without any stars in attendance.
 Winners were announced on Twitter.

+Over the last year and a half, the HFPA has enacted reforms and revamped its membership to now number 96 people, including six Black voting members.

+NBC has praised the HFPA for its ongoing reforms but also reworked its contract: The network will broadcast the 2023 show in a one-year deal, making January's show a possible make-or-break moment.
+NBC also shifted the telecast to a Tuesday, from the Globes' previous Sunday night perch, and will also stream the ceremony on Peacock.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)